tydeno/Ploto/README.md

 So I encourage you to go trough the code in this repo, line by line to verify if it does something bad.
 If theres a line you don't understand do not hesitate to raise an issue and ask straight away.

+However, bear in mind that my identity is verified by Github trough the sponsoring program.
+They have my adress, tax and ID number and thus know exactly who I am.
+Doing bad things with my repo would be a very bad idea in that sense for myself.

 From a technical perspective, if you are cooncerned that your private keys and or wallet might be exposed to Ploto, you can mitigate that.
 Ploto only needs chia.exe to start PlotJobs.
 No private keys, no access to farmers/harvesters nor a wallet.